fjboucherie/evidence-based-cat-recovery/README.md

 ## About This Project

-Developed through 3+ years of active missing cat search work in the Netherlands, with a high recovery success rate.
+Developed through 3+ years of active missing cat search work in the Netherlands, with a high recovery success rate (109 recoveries, 110 total searches)
 **The gap:** Pet owners receive conflicting advice during crisis.
 Shelters lack standardized, evidence-based protocols.

 **This solution:** Synthesizes 150+ pages of peer-reviewed behavioral research into accessible 1-page tools, field-tested during real search operations.